Bizzaro/acb-ibkr/README.md

 # IBKR

 Parses annual activity statement in `.csv` from IBKR, manually calculates ACB for Schedule 3.

+## Why?
 T5008 is inaccurate even using a single broker.
 Fractional shares are not included in calculations, exchange rates are also not BoC rates.
+This is common knowledge amongst CPAs and also the CRA itself.

 Sign in to client portal, then go
 `Reports > Statements > Activity > Period: Annual > Format: CSV > Run`